TMS in Atlanta for Adults with Depression

 Transcranial Magnetic Stimulation may be an appropriate and effective therapy for adults:

-- diagnosed with major depressive disorder
+- diagnosed with major depressive disorder or obsessive-compulsive disorder*

 - with treatment-resistant depression